chrisjamiecarter/shopping-list/README.md

 The `InitialCreate` database migration has been created.

-On startup, the api application will migrate and create the database if required.
+On start-up, the api application will migrate and create the database if required.

 ### Prerequisites